pgustafs/echonote/README.md

 - Node.js 20 or higher
 - Access to a vLLM server running Whisper (or use the default endpoint)

-**Note:** Audio is recorded in WebM format in the browser and sent directly to the backend.
-The server handles WebM to WAV conversion using FFmpeg in an isolated subprocess to ensure compatibility with the Whisper API and PyTorch/pyannote diarization pipeline.
+**Note:** Audio is recorded in WebM format in the browser and uploaded to MinIO storage.
+The Celery worker handles WebM to WAV conversion using FFmpeg/pydub in an isolated subprocess to ensure compatibility with the Whisper API and PyTorch/pyannote diarization pipeline.
+The backend container is kept lightweight without any audio processing dependencies.

 ### 1. Clone and Setup